 At Corpus Christi, all teachers were involved in professional learning opportunities during the year.
 This professional learning aligned with our school improvement plan and is related to improving student outcomes.
-In addition to the staff development days outlined below, staff development days at the start of the year focused on annual staff induction training, WHS Site Induction and Governance responsibilities and planning for learning during the 2022 Covid isolation periods.
+In addition to the staff development days outlined below, staff development days at the start of the year focused on annual staff induction training, WHS Site Induction and Governance responsibilities as well as planning for teaching and learning using new syllabus documents.